top of page

 Supplies needed: copies of the "We Are" worksheet & writing utensil

-Each student receives a copy of the "We Are" worksheet to use to record their answers to the discussion prompts on.
+Each student receives a copy of the "We Are" worksheet to use to record their answers to the discussion prompts.

 Place students in small groups to collaborate.